RESEARCH AND REFLECTION - 2021/2

 The learning and teaching strategy is designed to:

-Consolidate and encourage students to reflect on sustained practice and to underpin practical methodological understanding with critical analysis, embedding academic writing skills.
+- Consolidate and encourage students to reflect on practice and to underpin methodological understanding with critical analysis whilst embedding writing skills.

 The learning and teaching methods include:

-The approach of the module encourages students to participate in reflection on their own sustained practice, independent study and research.
+- The approach of the module encourages students to participate in reflection of their own sustained practice, independent study and research.

-Students are encouraged to utilise materials on SurreyLearn and also receive individual tutorials from staff to help in forming their learning experience.
+- Students are encouraged to utilise materials on SurreyLearn and participate in tutor led group sessions to help in forming their learning experience.

-The module is delivered over 150 hours study across the term including, class, seminar and self-study.
+The module is delivered over 150 hours study across the term including; seminar and self-study.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.